Used Car Buying Tips - Top 5 Questions and Answers

-When you think of buying a used car, there are several questions that might come up to your mind.
+When you think of buying a used car, several questions might come up to your mind.
 Therefore the next sections are the top 5 questions along with their respective answers that hopefully will help you get a remarkable used car without overpaying.

 Used Car Value

-Used cars are appraised based on the following:
+Used cars are mostly appraised based on the following:

 - Mileage on the odometer.

 - Perceived reliability.